Pride. Patriotism. Love of Country.

 Today, thousands of visitors each year enjoy visiting Fort Churchill State Historic Park, located just outside of Silver Springs, Nevada.

-Each year, the National Society of the Children of the American Revolution creates a National Theme and the National President develops a program that will benefit the Society and the nation.
+Each year, the National Society of the Children of the American Revolution creates a National Theme and the National President develops a project that will benefit the Society and the nation.

 Founded in 1895, the National Society of the Children of the American Revolution, is the oldest patriotic organization for youth in our country.
 Membership is open to descendents of patriots of the American Revolution.